Peer to peer lending 2024

 You can find more info on the government website.

 Alternatives to peer to peer loans

-For lower-risk ways to get by at university, we recommend trying these alternative funding sources before taking out a P2P loan or investing in one:
+For lower-risk ways to get by at university, you could try these alternative funding sources before taking out a P2P loan or investing in one:

 - Student Loan – While Maintenance Loans are by no means perfect (especially as they're calculated based on household income), they have very reasonable repayment terms.
 We would always suggest taking out a government loan before borrowing money from elsewhere.

 - Part-time job – If you have time around your studies, a part-time job is a great way to earn money at university (and it has the added bonus of boosting your CV).

 - Scholarships, grants and bursaries – You could be eligible for a scholarship, grant or bursary which is effectively free money as you wouldn't need to pay it back.

 - Family – While not everyone's family can or will lend them money, it's worth at least asking if yours will if you need the money.
-This would involve paying no or minimal interest and would (hopefully!) have flexible repayment terms.
+This would likely involve paying no or minimal interest and would (hopefully!) have flexible repayment terms.
 We also have a guide that covers ways you can make money from helping your parents.